 RORC (RAR Related Orphan Receptor C) is a Protein Coding gene.
-Diseases associated with RORC include Immunodeficiency 42 and Anus Cancer.
-Among its related pathways are Circadian rythm related genes and Innate Immune System.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and steroid hormone receptor activity.
+Diseases associated with RORC include Immunodeficiency 42 and Candidiasis.
+Among its related pathways are Interleukin-4 and 13 signaling and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and steroid hormone receptor activity.
 An important paralog of this gene is RORA.

 Retinoic acid-related Orphan Receptors (RORs) are a family of orphan nuclear receptors that are believed to play a role in numerous physiological processes, including circadian rhythm and bone metabolism.
 The endogenous ligand for these receptors is not yet known.